 If so, the pod’s controls are seriously inadequate.

 Wall-E wants to shut the system off, and the button is the most obvious choice for that action.
-Self-destruction is an irreversible process (even more so than the typical ‘ejector seat’ controls that Alan Cooper likes to talk about).
+Self-destruction is an irreversible process.
 If accidentally activated, it is something that needs to be immediately shut off.
 It is also something that would cause panicked decision making in the escape pod’s users.